rekalogika/reconstitutor/README.md

   exceptions defined in `PropertyAccessorInterface`.
 * It has what we think is the correct behavior.
 It asks your reconstitutor to save only after Doctrine has successfully saved the object.
-It doesn't rely on Doctrine seeing the object being dirty before asking your reconstitutor to save. i.e. no need to update something like `$lastUpdated` just to make sure the correct event will be fired.
+It doesn't rely on Doctrine seeing the object being dirty before `flush()`-ing. i.e. your entities don't have to update a Doctrine-managed property, like `$lastUpdated`,a just to make sure the correct Doctrine event will be fired.

 Installation
 ------------